 California’s Technology-to-Teacher program is a recruitment effort that turns currently unemployed technology professionals into fully credentialed, working teachers.
-The program is designed to place former private-sector employees displaced by the dot-com bust and other high-tech woes into classrooms, where their knowledge, education, and real-world experiences could make up for a lack of well-prepared, properly educated math and science teachers in schools throughout the state.
+The program is designed to place former private-sector employees displaced by the dot-com bust into classrooms, where their knowledge, education, and real-world experiences could make up for a lack of well-prepared, properly educated math and science teachers in schools throughout the state.

-That premise became especially important yesterday in light of ED’s latest report, “Meeting the High-Quality Teacher Challenge.”
+That premise became especially important in light of ED’s latest report, “Meeting the Highly Qualified Teachers Challenge.”
 The first in a series of annual reports to Congress on this topic stressed an increased need for highly qualified teachers who demonstrate solid content knowledgeespecially in such currently understaffed subjects as math and sciencein schools across the country.

 “We now have concrete evidence that smart teachers with solid content knowledge have the greatest effect on student achievement,” said U.S. Secretary of Education Rod Paige in a statement.
 “If we are to meet the challenge of having a highly qualified teacher in every classroom by the 2005-06 school year, states and universities must take heed and act now to bring more of these people into our nation’s classrooms.”